IBM/IBM-Z-zOS/SMF-Tools/SMF_CORE/readme.md

 up the record type being supported.

 Implementers typically also override the `dump( )` method.
-It is usually only called if no plugin is provided.
+It is usually only called if no plugin is provided and `-DPRINT_DETAILS=YES` is set.
 The base `SMFRecord` implementation just prints the header, but specific record type implementations may choose to print out a long-form formatted version of the record.
 This can be helpful if you are just looking at one single record and